4 students shot at block party near Clark Atlanta University

-ATLANTA (AP) - A shooting at a block party near Clark Atlanta University has left four female college students injured with non-life-threatening gunshot wounds as a crowd scrambled for cover.

-A news release from Atlanta police says the four females were shot late Tuesday night outside a library that serves Clark and other nearby historically black colleges.
+The four students were shot outside a library that serves Clark Atlanta and other nearby historically black colleges.

-Investigators say an argument broke out between two parties and someone opened fire into a crowd of about 200 people.
-Authorities do not think the victims were the intended targets.

-Police say two of the victims are reportedly 17-year-old and 18-year-old Spelman College students.
-Investigators think the other two women are 18-year-old and 19-year-old Clark Atlanta students.

-The party was celebrating the end of new student orientation.
+The block party was celebrating the end of orientation for new students.
 Clark Atlanta students are scheduled to start school Wednesday.

+An argument broke out between two parties and someone opened fire, investigators said.
+Video aired by WXIA-TV shows dozens of students running frantically after the gunshots were heard.

+“It appears there were two separate groups that were targeting each other, and these people were just caught in the crossfire,” Atlanta police Capt.
+William Ricker told WSB-TV .

+Two of the victims are 17-year-old and 18-year-old Spelman College students.
+Investigators believe the other two women are 18-year-old and 19-year-old Clark Atlanta students, police said.

+“Evil will not have its way on our campus,” the Clark Atlanta University’s Office of Religious Life said on social media as it announced details of a prayer vigil planned for noon Wednesday.

 Sign up for Daily Newsletters